sfonseca12/core-code-from-scratch-readme/README.md

 | Examples of common interpreted languages are PHP, Ruby, Python, and JavaScript. | Examples of pure compiled languages are C, C++, Erlang, Haskell, Rust, and Go. |
 | Because interpreters execute the source program code themselves, the code itself is platform independent | Platform dependence of the generated binary code. |

+Most programming languages can have both compiled and interpreted implementations – the language itself is not necessarily compiled or interpreted.
+However, for simplicity’s sake, they’re typically referred to as such.

+Python, for example, can be executed as either a compiled program or as an interpreted language in interactive mode.
+On the other hand, most command line tools, CLIs, and shells can theoretically be classified as interpreted languages.